wazo-pbx/xivo-blog/content/articles/sprint-review-1717.md

 ---

-The instructions for [installing Wazo](http://documentation.wazo.community/en/stable/installation/installsystem.html) or [upgrading Wazo](http://documentation.wazo.community/en/stable/upgrade/upgrade.html) are available in the documentation.
+The instructions for [installing Wazo](http://documentation.wazo.community/en/stable/installation/installsystem.html) are available in the documentation.
+The instructions for [upgrading Wazo](http://documentation.wazo.community/en/stable/upgrade/upgrade.html) as also available in the documentation.
+Be sure to read the [breaking changes](http://documentation.wazo.community/en/wazo-17.17/upgrade/upgrade_notes.html).

 For more details about the aforementioned topics, please see the roadmap linked below.